edgelesssys/marblerun.sh/content/docs/reference/cli.md

 * ### `get`

-  Retrieves one or more secrets from the coordinator.
+  Retrieves one or more secrets from the Coordinator.
 Requires credentials in the form of a private key and self-signed certificate of the corresponding public key.
 The corresponding user needs to be permitted to access the requested secrets.
   Secrets are returned in JSON format with key data in base64 encoding.

   **Usage**